Here’s a scary statistic for you: On average, three out of four carts are abandoned by shoppers.

 OK, the exclamation points might be a bit over-the-top.
 But you can’t argue with the effectiveness of injecting a sense of urgency into your subject lines (whether you choose to use exclamation points or not).

 But more than that, this tactic plays into customers’ human nature.
 It’s no secret that people prefer immediate gratification over a delayed rewards, even if those rewards provide a higher value in the long run.
-That’s why ecommerce brands are wise to play up on the ticking clock approach to help drive demand, and ultimately close the sale.
+That’s why ecommerce brands are wise to play up on the ticking clock approach to help drive demand, create fomo, and ultimately close the sale.

 Subject line: “Still available?”